microsoft/satcheljs/packages/satcheljs/README.md

 * Satchel enables a very **performant UI**, only rerendering the minimal amount necessary.
 MobX makes UI updates very efficient by automatically detecting specifically what components need to rerender for a given state change.
 * Satchel's datastore allows for **isomorphic JavaScript** by making it feasible to render on the server and then serialize and pass the application state down to the client.
 * Satchel supports **middleware** that can act on each action that is dispatched.
 (For example, for tracing or performance instrumentation.)
+* Satchel is **type-safe** out of the box, without any extra effort on the consumer's part.

 ## Installation